Customer Support Impact

 Dual-Layer QA

 Automation catches the systematic; humans catch the nuanced.
 Every ticket passes production checks for policy, tone, and required data; a sampled audit reviews accuracy, intent, and edge cases.
-Fails block publication or trigger corrections, and each finding gets an owner and fix-by date.
+Failures block publication or trigger corrections, and each finding gets an owner and fix-by date.
 Weekly QA reports show pass rate, error classes, and coaching actions.

-• Sampled audit (5–10%) with rubric + gold set; double-review for edge cases.
+• Sampled audit (5–10%) with rubric and gold set; double review for edge cases.

 • Metrics tracked: QA pass rate, critical error count, QA-driven reopenings.